Drunken brute forced woman's thumb in vegetable peeler before strangling her and a teenager

 A drunken brute who strangled two people including a woman he was in a relationship with has been jailed.

-Michael Cronin, 50, had only been out of prison for a matter of days when he drunkenly attacked a woman he was staying with in her own home.
+Michael Cronin, 50, had just been released from prison when he drunkenly attacked a woman he was staying with in her own home.

 Teesside Crown Court was told Cronin forced the woman’s thumb in a peeler while she was chopping vegetables in the kitchen causing it to bleed.